TuritoYuenan/bibbleman/README.md

-# Bibblman - Bibliography Manager
+# Bibman - Bibliography Manager

-Bibblman is a program that manages your bibliography.
-Users of Bibblman can import an existing bibliography file, then add either books, journal articles or webpage documents to their bibliography.
+Bibman is a program that manages your bibliography.
+Users can import an existing bibliography file, then add either books, journal articles or webpage documents to their bibliography, print out the list of items and export to file.

-## Types of Bibliography item
+## Types of Bibliography items

 - Book: author, date, title, publisher
 - Article: author, date, title, journal, volume, issue, page, doi